haren2312/kubernetes-course/_exercises/05-resource_management/06-requests_limits.md

      ```

 ## Conclusion

 Throughout this exercise, you learned how to configure pods with specific resource requests and limits effectively.
 You also observed how exceeding those limits can prevent pods from being scheduled.
 Keep practicing these concepts to enhance your Kubernetes skills, and don’t hesitate to explore more about resource management as you continue your learning journey! 🌱

-## Lecture Description
-In this lecture, you'll learn how to create and manage Kubernetes pods, focusing on setting resource requests and limits.
-We will explore practical implications of proper resource configuration and how exceeding these resources can affect pod scheduling in the development namespace.